Peer-to-peer lending

 These can be higher for peer-to-peer loans than for standard business loans.

-Because lenders conduct credit checks, this can have an impact on your credit report.
+Because lenders conduct credit checks, this can have an impact on your credit score.

 Being late with a repayment, or missing one altogether, can also harm your credit rating.